 Health hazards in Mozambique

-Vaccinations for diphtheria, hepatitis A, tetanus and typhoid are advised for those travelling or moving to Mozambique.
 Bilharzia, a parasitic infection found in freshwater, is also a danger.
-Tap water in Mozambique is not safe to drink, so bottled, boiled or treated and filtered water should be used instead.
+Tap water in Mozambique is not safe to drink – be sure to use bottled, boiled or treated and filtered water instead.

-These numbers tend not to be reliable.
-Expats should keep the contact details of their nearest hospital on hand for medical emergencies.
-Private ambulances are available in the capital.
+These numbers tend not to be reliable, so it's best to keep the contact details of the nearest hospital on hand for medical emergencies.
+Private ambulances are usually only available in the capital.
 Outside Maputo, such services are generally unreliable due to the poor state of the national roads.
 Air evacuations are often the only option to get to a hospital quickly.

 Further reading